EECS 183 Labs

 test.cpp

-NOTE: The first text file grid1.txt serves as an example of the two different forms a Position.
+NOTE: The first text file grid1.txt serves as an example of the two different forms of a Position.
 You should use this file to test your Position::read() function.
 The other text file, grid2.txt is empty.
 You can use this file to test your Position::write() function.

 File I/O